Trade Policy Alert Services Compared: Which Catches Your Change

 Section 122 reciprocal tariffs were authorized under recent executive action and have been added as Chapter 99 entries throughout 2025 and 2026.
 The tariff structure changes more frequently than any other layer in the U.S. duty stack.
 A Section 122 rate change announced today can be effective in 7-30 days.

-For Section 122 specifically, Compliance Radar's value is the timing: alerts hit within hours of USTR publication, matched to the codes in the importer's catalog, with the executive proclamation text and the recommended action attached.
+For Section 122 specifically, Compliance Radar's value is the timing: alerts hit within hours of publication, matched to the codes in the importer's catalog, with the proclamation text and the recommended action attached.

 Frequently Asked Questions